omonimus1/blog-jade-rubick/content/posts/2021-01-18--implementing-amazons-single-threaded-owner-model/index.md

 cover: thread.jpg
 author: Jade Rubick
 discussionId: "implementing-single-threaded-ownership"
-description: "Experience report implementing the Single Threaded Owner model from Amazon.
-Describes the tradeoffs, gotchas, and challenges we encountered.
-Nuts and bolts of how we did it and what we learned."
+description: "A Single Threaded Owner (STO), is a single leader that is completely responsible for their area of the product.
+I share my experiences implementing this model, including the tradeoffs and challenges.
+And I give the nuts and bolts of how we implemented it and what we learned."
 ---

 <re-img src="thread.jpg"></re-img>

 I’d like to share the results of one of the most interesting management experiments I’ve been a part of.
 At a company I worked at recently, we implemented the Single Threaded Owner (STO) model from Amazon, where you have everyone on the team report to a single leader, including product, design, and engineering.
 You can think of the STO model as a more extreme form of cross-functional teams, where the team has everything it needs to deliver on its mission.

-### Single Threaded Owner Definition
+## What is a Single Threaded Owner?

 The idea of the Single Threaded Owner comes from [Amazon](https://www.amazon.com).
 The name itself is based on the idea of a team focusing on a single thing at a time (i.e., instead of multi-tasking, you are focusing on a single thread of work or focus at a time).
 At Amazon, each team is supposed to have a clear area of ownership (a product area, based on a customer need) that they obsess about all the time.
 A leader of a team is called a “Single Threaded Owner”, or STO.